Jubstaaa/instagram-clone/README.md

   ### Add Post
     - You can select post you want to share from your computer or use drag and drop method.
     - You can add title, location, alt text information to your post and share it.
+  ### Notifications
+    - Follower, like and comment notifications are displayed in this section in time order.
+    - If notifications are not read, they are displayed with an extra marker.
   ### Direct
     - In this section, you can chat with user you want in realtime.
     - Chats are sorted by date of most recent message.